FDio/csit/docs/report/honeycomb_functional_tests_virl/overview.rst

         +------------------>           <------------------+
                            +-----------+

+SUT1 is a VM (Ubuntu or Centos, depending on the test suite), TG is a Traffic Generator (TG, another Ubuntu VM).
+SUTs run Honeycomb and VPP SW applications in Linux user-mode as a Device Under Test (DUT) within the VM.
+TG runs Scapy SW application as a packet Traffic Generator.
+Logical connectivity between SUTs and to TG is provided using virtual NICs using VMs' virtio driver.

-Virtual testbeds are created dynamically whenever a verification job is started triggered by the patch submission to gerrit and destroyed upon completion of all functional tests.
-During test execution, all nodes are reachable thru the MGMT network connected to every node via dedicated NICs and links (not shown above for clarity).
+Virtual testbeds are created on-demand whenever a verification job is started (e.g. triggered by the gerrit patch submission) and destroyed upon completion of all functional tests.
 Each node is a Virtual Machine and each connection that is drawn on the diagram is available for use in any test case.
+During the test execution, all nodes are reachable thru the Management network connected to every node via dedicated virtual NICs and virtual links (not shown above for clarity).

 Honeycomb Functional Tests Overview
 -----------------------------------